 Reading

 The reading paper is divided into three portions, with texts ranging from 2,150 to 2,750 words.
-There will be multiple-choice and short-answer questions, questions on identifying information, identifying the writer’s points of view, labeling diagrams, writing a summary using terms from the text, and matching information/headings/features in the text/sentence ends.
+There will be multiple-choice and short-answer questions, questions on identifying information, identifying the writer’s points of view, labeling diagrams, writing a summary using terms from the text, and matching information, headings, and features in the text or sentence.

 Test takers should be cautious while putting down their answers because improper spelling and grammar will lose marks.